 When comparing a wireless access point vs. a router, several distinct differences start to emerge.
 While both devices support wireless network connectivity and may perform similar roles, the two devices are more like cousins than twins.

-For a new Wi-Fi architecture, the choice between a wireless AP and router depends on key factors, like the physical size of the network, the needs of the organization and the total number of Wi-Fi users.
+When deploying a new Wi-Fi architecture, the choice between a wireless AP and router depends on key factors, like the physical size of the network, the needs of the organization and the total number of Wi-Fi users.
 In general, multiple APs can better meet the demands of large organizations and enterprises.

 What is a wireless access point?